ibm-cloud-docs/apps/faqs.md

 If you want to stop a Cloud Foundry app, complete the following steps:

 1. From the Dashboard, click **View resources** within the Resources summary section.
-1. On the Resource list, expand the sections and locate the service instance that you want to stop.
+1. On the My resources page, expand the sections and locate the service instance that you want to stop.
 1. Select the **Actions** ![List of actions icon](../icons/action-menu-icon.svg) menu, and then click **Stop**.

 ## What are toolchains?